danavery/attention-encodings/README.md

   * Required for fair comparison since layer outputs include position information
   * Can be disabled to see position-independent relationships

-* Distance calculations:
+* Similarity calculations:
-  * Implemented with both cosine and Euclidean metrics
+  * Originally implemented with both cosine and Euclidean metrics
-  * Cosine distance produces more interpretable results
+  * Cosine similarity produces more interpretable results
   * Applied between complete layer outputs and vocabulary embeddings

 Using RoBERTa-base from Hugging Face: